All Episodes

 Our Constitution was formed in the middle of huge compromise.

-The first thing we get accused of racism within the Republicans is a three-fifths compromise.
+The whole, the first thing we get accused of racism within the Republicans is a three-fifths compromise, where the northern, you were, where we had some southerners.

-I I remember the history I'm I'm I'm having a good time I need I need to kind of move the ball a little a little bit here.
+I need to kind of move the ball a little bit here.

-So on the subject of compromise uh the it's funny that is taken on a uh it's taken on a negative connotation.
+So, on the subject of compromise, it's funny that has taken on a negative connotation.

 It depends on what.

-If you have Party A and Party B and and Party A wants to do something and party B wants to do something else and they meet in the middle, there's a way for that to be okay if in fact if I'm a member of Party A, if it doesn't involve me compromising on my core values.
+If you have party A and party B, and party A wants to do something, and party B wants to do something else, and they meet in the middle, there's a way for that to be okay.

-Uh some things are are things we can either do, uh a tax cut or a tax increase, you know.
+If, in fact, if I'm a member of party A, if it doesn't involve me compromising on my core values, some things are things we can either do, a tax cut or a tax increase.

-Most of the of the issues that we're we're talking about these days are about the core values of the right and the core values of the left, though.
+Most of the issues that we're talking about these days are about the core values of the right and the core values of the left, though.

-And and on that, there's uh that that's why I say that this this hunt for common ground in that arena is largely pointless.
+And on that, there's that's why I say that this hunt for common ground in that arena is largely pointless.

-They're call our compromise is the Constitution is believing that the first amendment, the second amendment, the tenth amendment, you know, the Civil Rights Act and the Women's Suffrage Act, you know, the thirteenth, fourteen, fifteenth, and nineteenth amendments, with Republicans passed, giving blacks the right to vote and women the right to vote, and that we would have had a hundred years earlier with the blacks the right to vote if we'd had power.
+Our compromise is the Constitution is believing that the First Amendment, the Second Amendment, the Tenth Amendment, you know, the Civil Rights Act and the Women's Suffrage Act, you know, the 13th, 14th, 15th, and 19th Amendments, which Republicans passed, giving blacks the right to vote and women the right to vote, and that we would have had 100 years earlier with the blacks the right to vote if we'd had power.

 You know, these are things that we believe that natural rights come from the government.

-We believe that it's not we're not interested in in how we feel as a majority.
+We believe that it's not, we're not interested in how we feel as a majority.

 Democracy says that if the majority of people believe murder is okay, then it will become law.

-Right, but but as uh as we are not a democracy.
+Right, but as it believes that we are not a democracy, exactly.

 All right, Stephen, I got a fly.

-We we are a republic and not a uh and not a textbook democracy where everything is done by a show of hands.
+We are a republic and not a textbook democracy where everything is done by a show of hands.

 And I am grateful for that.